 After a dog bite injury, our firm can help you to seek compensation for damages including:

 - Initial medical fees and hospitalization costs

 - Future rehabilitation and therapy

 - Emotional trauma or hardship

-You may also be able to seek compensation for attacks which occurred in the past but it is important to act quickly.
+You may also be able to seek compensation for attacks that occurred in the past but it is important to act quickly.
 In Ohio, victims of a dog bite have only two years to seek compensation in court.
-This time limit is known as the statute of limitations and begins on the day that your injuries occurred.
+This time limit is known as the statute of limitations and begins from the day that your injuries occurred.
 Failing to formally file a lawsuit by this deadline can result in the forfeiture of your legal ability to seek compensation.

 Award-Winning Legal Representation

-When you need hard-hitting legal advocacy, look no further than Williams DeClark Tuschman.
+When you need hard-hitting legal advocacy, look no further than Williams DeClark Tuschman Co.
+L.P.A.
 Our Toledo dog bite attorneys have recovered nearly half a billion dollars for our past clients and know how to maximize your potential compensation.
 For our commitment to our clients, our attorneys have received numerous legal distinctions such as inclusion in the list of Super Lawyers® as well as Best Lawyers in America® by U.S. News.
 When you work with our team of dedicated lawyers, you can rest assured that your case is in skilled hands.

 Schedule a free case evaluation with our attorneys and discover your legal options.